-Behavioral unit a behavioral unit is a triplet (UserRole, MessageType, Action).

-- The UserRole addresses the social aspect.
-In the case of the former example, two UserRoles may be distinguished: Parent and Child. - The MessageType addresses the communicative aspect.
-The introduction of message types allows to limit ambiguousness of communication [10].
-In the case of the former example, three MessageTypes may be distinguished: Question, SureAnswer or PotentialAnswer.
+- Behavioral unit A behavioral unit is a triplet (USERROLE, MESSAGETYPE, ACTION). - The USERROLE addresses the social aspect.
+In the case of the former example, two USERROLES may be distinguished: PARENT and CHILD. - The MESSAGETYPE addresses the communicative aspect.
+The introduction of message types limits ambiguousness of communication [14].
+In the case of the former example, three MESSAGETYPES may be distinguished: QUESTION, SUREANSWER or POTENTIALANSWER.
 Intentions of the collaborator can be clearer with an adapted message type.
-The message "the wolf is fundamentally bad" may be a SureAnswer or a PotentialAnswer, depending on the confidence of the person answering the question.
-In this case, the introduction of the adapted message type permits to evaluate the credibility/veracity of exchanged data. - The Action addresses the acting aspect.
-In the case of the former example, two Actions may be distinguished: PointingTheWolf and TurningPage.
+The message "the wolf is fundamentally bad" may be a SUREANSWER or a POTENTIALANSWER, depending on the confidence of the person answering the question.
+In this case, the introduction of the adapted message type permits to evaluate the credibility/veracity of exchanged data. - The ACTION addresses the acting aspect.
+In the case of the former example, two ACTIONS may be distinguished: POINTINGTHEWOLF and TURNINGPAGE.